zlib-ng/minizip-ng/README.md

 The central directory is the only data stored in the .zip and doesn't follow disk size restrictions.

-When unzipping it will automatically determine when in needs to span disks.
+When unzipping it will automatically determine when in needs to cross disk boundaries.

 ### Windows RT